nikanikachan/Proof_of_Authority_Blockchain/README.md

 - Open your mycrypto desktop app, Go to the upper left hand side and select view and send
 - Select "Keystore File"
 - Select "Select Wallet File" then go to the the keystore folder inside your node1 folder.
-- Put in your password for node1 and press Unlock
+- Enter your password for node1 and press Unlock

 Since the two gitbash screens were busy mining ETH, your account balance should show a very big number of ETH by now.

 - In the "To Address", put in your node 2's public address.
 - Put in a test amount you would like to send
 - Choose a transaction fee.
-Note that transactions with higher fees will more likely be picked up by miners than those with lower fees.
+Note that transactions with higher fees will more likely be picked up by miners; the higher the transaction fee, the faster the transaction can be completed.
 - Click on Send Transaction and you should see the following confirmation prompt:

 ![Screenshots](Screenshots/confirm.png)

-Click on Send and you should see green notification at the bottom with your transactions hash.
+Click on Send and you should see a green notification at the bottom with your transaction's hash.
 This hash can be used to track your transaction's progress.
 Once it has been mined, it should turn from pending to successful.

 ![Screenshots](Screenshots/success.png)